 - Middle grade

 - Narrative nonfiction

 He is NOT looking for religious fiction, erotica, practical nonfiction (i.e. business, advice, hobbies, DIY), textbooks, or picture books.

 Ronald will consider previously self-published work.

-Ronald’s manuscript critique and pitch spots are full, waitlists are available.
+Ronald’s manuscript critique and pitch spots are full, but waitlists are available.

 Jennifer Grimaldi, Agent, Chalberg & Sussman

 Jennifer Grimaldi is an agent with Chalberg & Sussman, where she first started her publishing career in 2012.
 At St. Martin’s Press/Thomas Dunne, she edited and acquired S. Jae-Jones’ New York Times bestseller WINTERSONG—a Labyrinth-inspired gothic YA—and worked with numerous bestselling and award-winning authors.
 Jennifer’s broad exposure to the domestic and foreign publishing markets as a scout with Barbara Tolley & Associates further shaped her taste for the eclectic.
 Across all genres, Jennifer loves strong, voice-driven novels, dark and romantic themes, and books that make her think—and learn.
 She is particularly excited by books that explore gender and sexuality, especially those with diverse, LGBTA+ leads, and own-voice writers.

 Aspects sure to delight her include: cities and urban-planning, anecdotal histories, that trope where there were supposed to be two rooms at the hotel but they’re all booked up so the leads have to share, spies, thieves, mythological retellings, witches just trying to get by, weird obsessions, and puns.

 - Romance (YA and adult)